 For each sample, two independent experiments must be carried out.
 They have to be analysed individually.
+In all cases it is essential to determine also data from blanks, treated under the same conditions as the sample.

-M_n , M_w , M_w/M_n and M_p must be provided for every measurement.
 It is necessary to indicate explicitly that the measured values are relative values equivalent to the molecular weights of the standard used.

-After determination of the retention volumes or the retention times (possibly corrected using an internal standard), $\log M_p$ values (M_p being the peak maxima of the calibration standard) are plotted against one of those quantities.
+After determination of the retention volumes or the retention times (possibly corrected using an internal standard), log Mp values (Mp being the peak maxima of the calibration standard) are plotted against one of those quantities.
 At least two calibration points are necessary per molecular weight decade, and at least five measurement points are required for the total curve, which should cover the estimated molecular weight of the sample.
 The low molecular weight end-point of the calibration curve is defined by n-hexyl benzene or another suitable non-polar solute.
-The number average and the weight-average molecular weights are generally determined by means of electronic data processing, based on the formulas of section 1.2.
+The portion of the curve corresponding to molecular weights below 1000 is determined and corrected as necessary for impurities and additives.
+The elution curves are generally evaluated by means of electronic data processing.
 In case manual digitisation is used, ASTM D 3536-91 can be consulted (3).